This review was submitted by my brother, Jerry Smith (with a few editor’s notes for clarification)

-They had a daily theme for the food (Greek, Italian, etc.) (Editor’s Note: Food was served by gloved crew, not “self-serve” with serving utensils and sneeze guards)
+They had a daily theme for the food (Greek, Italian, etc.) (Editor’s Note: Food in the buffet was plated, then ‘served’ by gloved crew, not “self-serve” with serving utensils and sneeze guards)

 • The “Grand Dining Room” lives up to its own description.
 Nicely color-coordinated tablecloths, silver, and lots of stemware, it looked fabulous.

 And the food there was consistently exceptional.
 Copies of the lunch and dinner menus were provided the night before, which helped in deciding where to eat.

 • “Waves Grill” provided very good casual food near the pool, such as burgers and hot dogs, but the menu includes upscale choices like seared tuna burger and salmon burger.
 There is also a full ice cream bar, where you can also get smoothies made during regular hours.

 • Specialty Restaurants: “Polo Grill” and “Toscana” were also available with a reservation (editor’s note: 2 nights for suite guests and one night for regular cabins) at no additional charge.
 As good as the food was, I preferred the Grand Dining Room.